 Seven Unhealthy Coping Mechanisms That Are Keeping You From Moving Forward

-Updated March 20, 2024by Regain Editorial Team
+Updated October 15, 2024by Regain Editorial Team

-When you feel stuck in your life, it is difficult to decipher what is holding you back and more so figure out how to move forward.
+When you feel stuck in your life, it can be difficult to decipher what is holding you back and more so figure out how to move forward.
 You may even know what is keeping you back, but still feel like you are falling further and further behind.
 The truth is your coping mechanisms can be the cause of your inability to move forward.

 Coping mechanisms can be defined by the thoughts and behaviors you use to mobilize resources to manage life’s stressors.
 They are neither inherently good nor bad, but some coping strategies you use may not serve your best interests and can be the reason you are feeling stuck.
-In this article, you will learn about several coping mechanisms that negatively impact your ability to recover from life’s challenges and impede your ability to thrive.
+In this article, you will learn about several coping mechanisms that can negatively impact your mental health, impair your ability to recover from life’s challenges and impede your ability to thrive.
 From this knowledge, you will also learn about positive ways to move forward and the benefits of mental health therapy.

 What are negative coping mechanisms?